Hug-hes/AnalyseTCR/README.md

 Step 4.
 Follow the navbar options from left to right on the app
-NOTE: Mixcr file names should be kept to 13 characters or less otherwise one of the graphs produces an error
+NOTE: Mixcr file names should be kept to 13 characters or less otherwise one of the graphs produces an error# Immunarch